bahmoudd/arch-install-guide/README.md

 ### Set ROOT Password <a name="set-root-password"></a>

 The ROOT account is an account on your computer that can do anything on your computer.
-Set a password for it as not doing so leaves your system vulnerable to cyberattackers.
+Set a password for it as not doing so leaves your system vulnerable to cybercriminals.

 ```
 passwd